-Harvesters was formed in 2001 in response to the tremendous needs of orphans in South Sudan.
+Harvesters Reaching the Nations was formed in 2001 in response to the tremendous needs of orphans in South Sudan.
 Hearing of the plight of these children, an ordinary woman from Wisconsin prayed a simple prayer, “Lord, what can I do?”
 The Lord’s response?
 “Sell all you have and give it to the poor.”
 Acting in faith, Lillian Klepp and her husband Dennis sold everything and moved to South Sudan to open Harvesters Orphanage and Christian School.